Kota

 • Passes away

-Ready to apply for Invalidity Pension?
+Are your employees ready to apply for Invalidity Pension?

-Let’s see how you can do that.
+Let’s see how they can do that.

 • PPS (Personal Public Service) number